YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 Note that Ken has not released the LOCK on resource "file2".

-Now, at the prompt of Mary, execute the following commands.
+Now, at Mary's prompt, execute the following commands.

 .. parsed-literal::
    YDB>set file2="file_2.txt"